magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 anything to solve the problem or to improve yourself, then how will it ever get better?

-Memorize the while you’re walking *jongrom*.
+Memorize the *Pāṭimokkha* while you’re walking *jongrom*.
 It’s really enjoyable, and peaceful too.
 Train yourself.
 Go on the almsround to Ban Gor, keep yourself to yourself, away from the ones that like to chat.
 Let them go ahead, they walk fast.
 Don’t talk with the garrulous ones.
 Talk with your own heart a lot, meditate a lot.
 The kind of people who enjoy talking all day are like chattering birds.
 Don’t stand any nonsense from them.
 Put your robes on neatly and then set off on almsround.
-As soon as you get into your stride you can start memorizing the .
+As soon as you get into your stride you can start memorizing the *Pāṭimokkha*.
 It makes your mind orderly and radiant.
 It’s a sort of handbook.
-The idea is not that you should get obsessed with it, simply that once you’ve memorized it, the will illuminate your mind.
+The idea is not that you should get obsessed with it, simply that once you’ve memorized it, the *Pāṭimokkha* will illuminate your mind.
 As you walk you focus on it.
 Before long you’ve got it and it arises automatically.
 Train yourself like that.

 Train yourself.
 You have to train.
 Don’t just hang around.
 The moment that you do that you’re like a dog.
 In fact a real dog is better: it